Our Twitter friend Serge the Concierge invited us to write this post following his dos and donts section about Turin!

 6. Take advantage of aperitivo - aperitif!
 This Italian custom was born in Turin, so you'll experience first hand the real Turin lifestyle: after 6pm, most coffee shops cover their bars with finger food trays, lunch meats, bite size cheese portions, antipastos and even pastas!
 You can fill up your dish at least 2 for about 12Euros including a glass of wine or beer.
 This is indeed a scrumptious dinner on the budget!

 7. Do visit in November because there are many things going on!
 On November 1 the light installations are turned up for the winter and each street displays a different pattern.
-The Turin Cinema Festival is around mid-November and during the last 10 days of the month there's the Chocolate Fest!
+The Turin Cinema Festival is around the end of November after the ATP Finals of tennis!

 8. Do visit in April because our chocolate Easter eggs are huge and all the bakeries and coffee shops around town have amazing windows and displays